mhoehle/hoehleatsu.github.io/_posts/2016-10-23-quantileCI.md

 Can we based on the above recommend one procedure to use in practice?
-Well, even though the simulation study is small, the exact `EnvStats::eqnpar` approach appears to yield below nominal coverage intervals, sometimes even substantially, and hence is not to be recommended.
+Well, even though the simulation study is small, the exact `EnvStats::eqnpar` approach appears to yield below nominal coverage intervals, sometimes even substantially, and hence is not recommended in versions below or equal to 2.1.1 [^1].
 On the other hand, `jmuOutlier_exact`, `asht_quantTest`, and `nyblom_exact` in all four cases provide above nominal level coverage, i.e. the intervals are conservative in as much as they are too wide.
 Also slightly disturbing is that the results of the exact